HTGenomeAnalysisUnit/varcall_training/2024/hands-on/README.md

 Follow the steps in the [Variant annotation](variant_annotation.md) tutorial to perform the annotation.

 ### 8. Variant visualization
+After generating the BAM and VCF files we will use these for visualization using IGV.

+Follow the steps in the [Variant visualization](visualization.md) tutorial to perform the annotation.

 ### 9. Variant benchmarking